Heblin2003/Deep_learning_projects/README.md

 ### 2. Classification on medical images using transfer learning and fine tuning using resnet50 ->medical_img_classification.ipynb

 ### 3.Generating handwritten digits with mnist dataset using gan model -> GAN.ipynb

+## 4.learning of how data augmentation works -> data_augmentation.ipynb